christroutner/RPi-Tracker/README.md

   * `sudo env PATH=$PATH:/usr/local/bin pm2 startup systemd -u pi --hp /home/pi`
   * `pm2 save`

 11. Reboot the device and it should now run the RPi-Tracker software on boot up.
+Run the command `ifconfig` to retrieve the devices IP address.
+Put that IP in your web browser and you should see the RPi-Tracker User Interface (UI).
 Congratulations!
 Consider signing up for a [Crumb Share](http://crumbshare.com) account.